 Real simple, encourage the player to be as creative as they can during sessions.
 Remind them not to be afraid of making a mistake.

 Build a trusting relationship with your player.
 Tell them the exercise worked and they got better as a player.
 Create an atmosphere they want to return to each week.
 Want what the player wants and build from it.

 Ask open questions that could have multiple answers.
 Get them to figure out one answer themselves and explain another answer.
 Soccer is constantly changing, controlling the brain to control the game.

-Our staff consists of semi-professional and former professional soccer players, who are driven in player development and have experienced the game at all levels from a coaching and playing perspective.
+Our staff consists of semi-professional soccer players, former professional soccer players and former collegiate and professional coaches who are driven in player development and have experienced the game at all levels from a coaching and playing perspective.

 Check them out below!

 Founder & Owner